Piñata Protest: Biography

 In 2013, NPR Music referred to Piñata Protest's EP El Valiente as "the ultimate lesson of El Valiente: that the combination of accordions and punk represents an organic expression of the bicultural life lived by millions across this country".

 In May 2015, NPR's Alt.Latino said of Piñata Protest, "We are big fan of the band".

-In late October 2016, Piñata Protest went into the studio with producer Dave Irish to record at Pot O' Gold Recording in Orange, CA. Their brand new EP, titled “Cuatro Exitos”, will be released in May 2017 and will serve as a follow up to "El Valiente."
+In late October 2016, Piñata Protest went into the studio with producer Dave Irish to record at Pot O' Gold Recording in Orange, CA. Their brand new EP, titled "Cuatro Exitos", was released in May 2017 featured 4 tracks and served as a follow up to "El Valiente."

+On April 6, 2018 the band released their full album "Necio Nights."
+It was released under the Spanish label Kasba Label.